Unfair Dismissal of Social Worker by Oldham Metropolitan Borough Council

 In making their decision to fire Mr Hennis, Oldham Metropolitan Borough Council were unwilling to keep an open mind about his conduct.
 This influenced their investigations and resulted in their decision to dismiss the social worker.

 Oldham Metropolitan Borough Council did nothing to correct their procedure for dismissing Mr Hennis.
-Slater and Gordon Lawyers battled for the social workers case from start to finish.
-Sarah successfully got an order for disclosure of documents that were being withheld, which we knew would prove that the appeal panel’s decision was tainted by the fact that he was suing them.
+We battled for the social workers case from start to finish and successfully got an order for disclosure of documents that were being withheld, which we knew would prove that the appeal panel’s decision was tainted by the fact that he was suing them.

 The Tribunal judgment found that Mr Hennis was given an “excessive number of cases” to work on that was well above the limit that had been set by the council.